svenssonjoel/lispBM/doc/dynref.md

 `foldr` walks through a list, right to left, while combining value and prev result step by step.
 An initial value is provided and here used in the first, rightmost, operation.

-`foldr` has a disadvantage compared to `foldr` as I don't think it is possible to give `foldr` a constant-space and tail-recursive implementation.
+`foldr` has a disadvantage compared to `foldl` as I don't think it is possible to give `foldr` a constant-space and tail-recursive implementation.
 One can make `foldr` tail-recursive by writing it in continuation passing style (CPS).
 The CPS version of foldr will run without building upon the return stack, but instead it will construct  and expand upon a continuation object each iteration.
 This continuation object will grow at the same rate as the call-stack otherwise would but it would grow in heap usage.

 <table>
 <tr>